-Anna Marcotte's Hideaway is a royal retreat high above the Marjorie K. Rawlings' Bungalow.
-It has an opulent feel with its cathedral ceiling, stained glass chandelier, electric fireplace, and marble tile accents.
+This Queen room is a royal retreat that's high above the Rawlings' Bungalow.
+It has an opulent feel with its cathedral ceiling, electric fireplace, and marble tile accents.
 Enjoy your custom designed two-person shower with four spa heads.
 A small private porch overlooks historic Hypolita Street.
-Flat screen TV, private bath, queen bed, iPad/iPhone-docking station/sleep machine/Clock radio.
-This room includes off site parking, less than 300 feet from the Inn.
+Cable TV, sleep machine/Clock radio.

 “…In the 1890s, when hotel life in St. Augustine was at its height, Mrs. Anna M. Marcotte edited a newspaper published under the titles St. Augustine News and the Tatler, which devoted its columns to describing the charms of the city and the activities of the well-heeled winter visitors.
 Published only during the winter season, it sold for 10 cents a copy or $1 for the year.
 Mrs. Marcotte also maintained a register of winter visitors in her office in the Alcazar Hotel, much appreciated by the northerners who could thus locate their friends staying in town.